-“When I first heard her sing about being hammered, it was so amazing,” Trish Durcan, performance artist and lead singer of The Muirsheen Durkins said, “because I was fucking nailed at the time?”
+“When I first heard Dolores sing about being hammered, it was so amazing,” Trish Durcan, performance artist and lead singer of The Muirsheen Durkins said, “because I was fucking nailed at the time?”

-“I asked myself ‘Who is this anonymous little girl who at the same time, is such a powerful woman, daring to sing about a subject that is still taboo in Ireland today?'”
+“I asked myself ‘Who is this anonymous little girl who at the same time, is such a famous powerful woman, daring to sing about a subject that is still absolutely taboo in Ireland today?'”

 “She taught me so many valuable lessons,” Durcan added, “lessons I’m still learning every single day.
 What balls she had, what sass!”